-Here are three points of business golf that will insure your rounds are effective.
+Here are three points of business golf that will ensure your rounds are effective.

 Have a Plan

-Unlike just going out and playing golf with someone in hopes the round turns into business, a round of business golf starts off with a plan.
+Unlike just going out and playing golf with someone in hopes the round of golf turns into some sort of business, a round of business golf starts off with a plan.
 The plan answers the questions..What realistically is it you need to accomplish from the round of golf?

-Naturally, everyone is going to answer this question with..”To make a million Dollars..”, and in some cases that maybe realistic if the round of golf is the first step of the plan to accomplish that goal.
-However, on the most part thinking you need to close a sale from the round of golf is not a realistic plan.
+Naturally, everyone is going to answer this question with..”To make a million Dollars..”, and in some cases that may be realistic if the round of golf is the first step of the plan to accomplish that goal.
+However, on the most part, you thinking you need to close a sale from the round of golf is not a realistic plan.

 Most plans for a round of business golf consist of accomplishing a better understanding of business needs or wants.
 Once this is accomplished it makes taking the next step easier.
 Making a solid plan on what your mission is will help keep the focus of the round.